johncritch/Waddle/README.md

 Personly this project was a real challenge for me.
 I knew the requirements I wanted to inlcude but had no idea if I was able to implement them all within the timeframe.
 I'm proud to say I was able to complete all of them except for the notifications and loading animations.
 For notifications I would have had to purchase the developer account which I will eventually, but not right now.
 The loading animation was something I thought would be fun, but in order to complete it I have to rework how I load data from Firebase and would have to pay extra for more functionality.

 I feel like I completed the project to my best ability without having to spend more.
 I put in countless hours throughout the past couple weeks to build an application that I am truly proud of.
-It's not entirely finished, but I've had so much fun and am excited to keep working on it.
+It's not entirely finished, so you'll run into area that take you no where quite yet.
+I've had so much fun and am excited to keep working on it.

 Definitely A grade work.